AndrewKvalheim/treemaker/linux/README_linux.txt

 - GNU Make or compatible
 - wxWidgets (TM5L was tested with the wxGTK version), as described below

-TM5L was mainly ported and tested on a Fedora Core 4 distribution, running on a i386-compatible system.
-Figures for disk space requisites below are valid for this platform only.
+TM5L was mainly ported and tested on Fedora Core 4 (on an i386-compatible platform) and 8 and 9 (on an AMD86-64) distributions.
+Figures for disk space requisites below are valid for those environments only.

 3. TreeMaker CONFIGURATIONS